Grounding Techniques That Involve Your Children

 Here at Atlanta Wellness Collective, we want to help.
 For support, contact us or request an appointment online.

-This blog post was written by our Client Care Coordinator, Leah Smith.
+This blog post was written by Leah Smith.

 Disclaimer: This blog is not intended to substitute professional therapeutic advice.
 Talk with your healthcare provider about your health concerns and before starting or stopping therapies.
 No content on this site, regardless of date, should ever be used as a substitute for direct professional advice from your doctor or other qualified clinician.